In Saxon times the area was called Fugelmere meaning a wildfowl lake and the name Fleet came from the Norman word "la Flete" (stream).

 To view parish information about the community, heritage and conservation areas please select the parish in the parish profiles web page.

-Fleet Town Council has submitted their proposed Neighbourhood Plan to Hart District Council.
-The Plan sets out a vision and objectives for the future of the town and contains planning policies to guide the development and use of land in Fleet.
+Fleet Town Council submitted their proposed Neighbourhood Plan to Hart District Council In January 2019.
+The Plan sets out a vision and objectives for the future of the Parish and contains planning policies to guide the development and use of land in Fleet.

 |Neighbourhood Plan Stage||Detail|